onosproject/onos-gui/docs/README.md

 * [onos-config](config-gui.md)
 * onos-topo
 * onos-control
+* onos-ran

-In the first iteration (Sep '19) the Configuration GUI is the main target, but generally the architecture will support UI extensions for any project, as libraries.
+In the first iteration (Jan '20) the Configuration GUI is the main target, but generally the architecture will support UI extensions for any project, as libraries.

 ## Architecture
-See [architecture.md](architecture.md) for an architectural discussion.
+See [architecture.md](architecture.md) for an architectural description.

 ## Running the GUI